2. Markov Processes#

 Example 2.1

-Here we have chosen to specify a collection of Markov processes.
-We could instead to have expressed this collection as a single first-order Markov process with an augmented state \((x,i)\).
-The evolution of the second component of the state vector would be viewed as an invariant random variable, making it a degenerate component to the composite Markov process.
+Here we have specified a collection of Markov processes.
+We can express this collection as a single first-order Markov process with an augmented state \(x= (y,i)\).
+The evolution of the second component of the state vector would be viewed as an invariant random variable, making it a degenerate component of the composite Markov process.
 That second component could be initialized at any of the \(m\) parameter configurations.
+The invariance follows from \(i\) being a model that does not change over time.

 Example 2.2